ClusterHQ/flocker/docs/indepth/installation.rst

    Fedora kernels older than ``3.16.4`` have a bug that affects Flocker's use of ZFS.
    On Fedora, run:

-   .. task:: upgrade_kernel
+   .. task:: upgrade_kernel fedora-20
       :prompt: [root@fedora]#

    On CentOS, run:

-   .. task:: upgrade_kernel_centos
+   .. task:: upgrade_kernel centos-7
       :prompt: [root@centos]#

    Reboot the machine to make use of the new kernel.